 Welcome to Ed Newbold Wildlife Artist!
 Ed Newbold is a Seattle artist with a store at the entrance of the Pike Place Market.
-To find the store go to the SW corner of 1st & Pike St. and enter the Economy Arcade.
+To find the store go to the SW corner of 1st & Pike St. in downtown Seattle and enter the Economy Arcade.
 We are on the right.
 We sell prints, posters and notecards of paintings I do with acrylic paint, plus my book and originals, all of which are also available on this website.

-Here is the store in a photo from January of 2023.
+Here is the store in a photo from January of 2025.

 Shop: LARGER PRINTS